Kiran-kkt/Kiran-kkt/README.md

 ## Hi there 👋

 - :speech_balloon: An enthusiastic coder with a constant desire to learn and hone pragmatic skills.
-- :telescope:, :seedling: I’m currently working on cpp remote development.
+- :telescope:, :seedling: I’m currently working on Charging Controller Software and Data Matrix Grading Software.
-- :office: Charge-V GmbH.
+- :office: Charge-V GmbH and Ceyeb.org.
 - :mailbox: k.kiran73@gmail.com